Small battery environmental scan project

 The project will comprise the following pieces of work:

-- Fire statistics – surveys to compile statistics on battery (or battery related) fires in New Zealand
+- Fire statistics – surveys to compile statistics on battery (or battery related) fires in New Zealand.

 - Consolidation of other research or supporting information – consolidation and review of other sources of data or information, what is happening overseas regarding their product stewardship models, and small battery related initiatives within NZ.